Avoid Penalties and Other Damage by Complying with California Climate Laws

 Purchase or Use VCOs.
 For entities that purchase or use VCOs in California and make climate-related emissions claims related to achievement of net zero emissions or similar claims, are required to disclose information on the carbon offset such as the name of the entity selling the offset, offset project type, specific protocol used in emission estimation, independent third-party verification and other factors.

 Make emission claims.
-Entities that operate in California and make California climate-related emissions claims related to the achievement of zero emission or similar claims, are required to disclose how claims such as carbon neutral or net zero emission are determined to be accurate, actually accomplished, or in progress.
+Entities that operate in California and make California climate-related emissions claims related to the achievement of zero emissions or similar claims, are required to disclose how claims such as carbon neutral or net zero emissions are determined to be accurate, actually accomplished, or in progress.

 Effective Dates and Timing Requirements